High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Introduction

 Many studies have focused on the maximum order attainable by a compact FDM.
 In the $d$-dimensional setting with $d\ge 1$, this corresponds to a $3^d$-point stencil.
 In 1D, one can achieve a compact and arbitrarily high-order FDM for \eqref{eq:PDE} with piecewise smooth $a$ \cite{HanMichelleWong}, but the finite difference stencil is not symmetric (i.e., the resulting linear system is not symmetric).
 This result generalizes the 1D result of \cite{SDKS13} for \eqref{eq:PDE} with $a=1$.
 In 2D, the maximum order attainable by a compact FDM is 6.
 This fact was discovered by \cite{D20,feng2021sixth,SDKS13} for $a=1$, \cite{feng2024sixth} for a smooth variable $a$ on a rectangular domain, and \cite{han2025convergent} for a smooth variable $a$ on a curved domain.
 The authors of \cite{SWSZ22,zhai2014new} also proposed 6th-order 2D FDMs for \eqref{eq:PDE} with $a=1$.
 Although compact, the finite difference stencils proposed by \cite{feng2024sixth,han2025convergent} are not symmetric.
 If a quasi-uniform or non-uniform grid is used, then the maximum order attainable becomes 4 and 3 respectively for $a=1$ \cite{D20}.
 In 3D, \cite{D20, FHLP26, spotz1996high, zhai2013family} presented various 6th-order FDMs for $a=1$.
 In fact, the author of \cite{D20} proved stronger results, which state that the maximum order attainable by a compact symmetric FDM for solving the Poisson equation ($a=1$) with a periodic boundary condition is 6 for all $d \ge 2$, and that for any dimension $d$, there exists an arbitrarily high-order FDM for \eqref{eq:PDE} with $a=1$, but it is not compact.
 These FDMs normally involve derivatives of the diffusion coefficient $a$ and the source term $f$, but they can be replaced by their function values, as discussed in \cite{feng2024sixth,FHLP26,han2025convergent,SWSZ22}.

 Given the importance of such FDMs and the current state of the literature, we aim to investigate the maximum order attainable by a compact symmetric FDM for solving \eqref{eq:PDE} with a smooth variable $a$ in the $d$-dimensional setting.
-To the best of our knowledge, this issue has not been addressed in the literature and this is precisely where our contributions lie.
+To the best of our knowledge, this issue has not been addressed in the literature and it is precisely this gap that our work fills.
+As pointed out earlier, compact, symmetric, and 2nd-order FDMs for irregular domains have been studied \cite{GFCK02}.
+Likewise, high-order FDMs without symmetry for irregular domains have also been developed \cite{han2025convergent}.
+However, constructing high-order FDMs with symmetry for irregular domains is far from trivial.
+Based on the framework developed in this paper and in \cite{feng2021sixth,feng2024sixth,han2025convergent}, we anticipate that one of the major challenges is the construction of boundary stencils that preserve the symmetry of the resulting coefficient matrix.
+As mentioned earlier, these overlapping stencils have to satisfy certain compatibility relations.
+Nevertheless, this remains an interesting direction for future research.
+Even though we focus on $(0,1)^d$, with $d\ge 1$, our analysis reveals several interesting structural properties of the resulting finite difference stencils, which are summarized in the main contributions below.